 BJJ is great for keeping your brain healthy and for preventing dementia.
 As learning BJJ is very similar to learning a foreign language and it forces us to make extensive use of our cognitive abilities, BJJ can be an excellent way to help prevent the onset of dementia.

+It’s no secret that Brazilian Jiu Jitsu is great for mental health.
 By the time most of us have approached 40, we’ve taken on various career and family responsibilities.
 An activity like BJJ provides an excellent opportunity for meditation and focusing the mind, and is thus an excellent way to relieve stress.

 There are certainly many more reasons to train BJJ that I could thing of, but this list is what I would consider the five most important benefits to training for an older grappler over the age of 40.
 While these benefits can apply to a grappler of any age, they’re more specific for the older practitioner.